-MediaTek is a mainstay in the Midrange segment and they alway put out an upper midrange SoC every year.
+MediaTek is a mainstay in the Midrange segment and they always put out an upper midrange SoC every year.
 Two years ago it was the Helio G90T, last year it was the G95, this year it is the MediaTek Helio G96.

 This practice of releasing an upper midrange SoC started with the Helio G90T.
-That SoC was released in 2019, and helped to reestablish MediaTek as a strong player in the SoC market.
-The G90T made it’s debut with the Redmi Note 8 Pro and went on to feature in phones from Realme, Tecno and Infinix.
+That SoC was released in 2019 and helped to reestablish MediaTek as a strong player in the SoC market.
+The G90T made its debut with the Redmi Note 8 Pro and went on to feature in phones from Realme, Tecno, and Infinix.

-Its successors on the other hand, have not made that much of an impression.
-With the G95, MediaTek went with a “if it ain’t broke, don’t fix it” mindset.
+Its successors, on the other hand, have not made that much of an impression.
+With the Helio G95, MediaTek went with a “if it ain’t broke, don’t fix it” mindset.
 With the MediaTek Helio G96, it is a case of one step forward and two steps back as you shall soon see.

-MediaTeK Helio G96
+MediaTek Helio G96

 The Helio G96 is an octa (8) core SoC with two Cortex A76 cores (2.05GHz) and six Cortex A55 cores (2.0GHz).
-This is exactly the same configuration that is found in the G90T and G95.
+This is the same configuration that is found in the G90T and G95.

 The GPU on the Helio G96 however was downgraded from the Mali G76 MC4 on the G90T and G95 to a Mali G57 MC2.
 What this means is that the older G90T and G95 should handle games and other graphic apps better than the newer G96.

 This shows up in benchmarks as the Helio G96 struggles to beat its predecessors.
-On GeekBench, the G96 scores 497 against 522 by G95 and 495 by the G90T.
+On GeekBench, the G96 scores 497 against 522 by the G95 and 495 by the G90T.
 On Antutu benchmarks, the G96 also struggles, scoring 298k against 303k by the G95 and 280k by the G90T.

 The G96 uses the standard MediaTek Triple (3x) ISP paired with a neural processing unit.
 This is the only place where the G96 justifies its position as a successor to the G90T and G95.
-It can support a 108MP single camera module.
+It can support a 108MP single-camera module.
 The older two SoCs can only support up to 64MP.